AzizGW/CvFinalProject/README.md

 ### 2.3.
 Categories of Stress Testing
 The stress testing encompassed evaluations across all three original categories:
 1. **Adj/Noun Subspace Projection**: This test examined how well the model could handle and differentiate between adjectives and nouns in generating images that accurately reflect the described attributes and objects.
-In addition, how the model handels a prompt with multiple adjuctives.
+In addition, how the model handels a prompt with multiple adjuctives (coordinate adjectives).
 2. **Style-Blocking Adjective Projection**: In this category, the focus was on the model’s ability to block out specific stylistic adjectives from influencing the visual output.
 3. **Custom Subspace Projection**: Two custom subspaces—'fire' and 'interstellar'—were added to the dectionary.